xrdocs/cloud-scale-networking/_tutorials/ncs5500-fib-programming-speed.md

 ## Programming Speed

-In this post, we will measure the time it takes to learn routes in the RIB and in the FIB.
+In this post, we will measure the time it takes to learn routes in the RIB and in the FIB of an NCS 5500.

-The first one exists in the Route Processor and will be fed by a BGP process.
+The first one exists in the Route Processor and will be provided by a BGP process.
 The second one exists in multiple places, but to simplify the discussion, we will measure what is actually programmed in the NPU database.

 We often hear that "Merchant Silicon systems program prefixes slowers than other products" but clearly this assertion is not based on facts and we will debunk it with this post and video.